-- Read All warning labels on ski-tow tower. - BEFORE each use, make sure All bolts are in place and tight. - ONLY tow water skis, wakeboards, or recreational towables. - Do NOT exceed the MAXIMUM tow weight of 600 pounds. - Do NOT tow parasails, kites, or other boats. - Do NOT tow more than one person at a time. - Do NOT climb on, sit on, stand on, jump off or dive off tower. - NEVER allow passengers to sit behind tow rope attachment point. - Use caution with skier in tow as tow rope may snap back into cockpit when released. - NEVER allow loose tow rope ends to dangle off tower. - When tower is up, watch for low obstacles such as tree limbs, bridges, or power lines.
+- Read ALL warning labels on ski-tow tower. - BEFORE each use, make sure ALL bolts are in place and tight. - ONLY tow water skis, wakeboards, or recreational towables. - Do NOT exceed the MAXIMUM tow weight of 600 pounds. - Do NOT tow parasails, kites, or other boats. - Do NOT tow more than two persons at one time. - Do NOT climb on, sit on, stand on, jump off or dive off tower. - NEVER allow passengers to sit behind tow rope attachment point. - Use caution with skier in tow as tow rope may snap back into cockpit when released. - NEVER allow loose tow rope ends to dangle off tower. - When tower is up, watch for low obstacles such as tree limbs, bridges, or power lines.

-Attaching the Ski-Tow Rope
+Attaching the Ski-tow Rope